djjung2/NBA-Data-Analysis/README.md

 # Overview

 I start by using the Python libraries requests, BeautifulSoup, Pandas, and SQLite to webscrape from ESPN.com, organize, and clean team and player statistics from nearly all NBA games over the past 10 seasons (nearly 13,000 games).
+I then show that the Hollinger Game Score, a game statistic developed by NBA Data Analyst/current Vice President of Basketball Operations for the Memphis Grizzlies John Hollinger, classifies winning based on team statistics with 94% accuracy.

-I collect team statistics from tables (one for each NBA game) that look like
+I begin by collecting team statistics from tables (one for each NBA game) that look like

 ![Game 4 Team Stats table](https://github.com/djjung2/NBA-Data-Analysis/blob/master/Images/team_stats_table.png)